US defense chief arrives in Kabul on 1st trip to Afghanistan

 President Joe Biden said last week in an ABC News interview that it will be “tough” for the U.S. to meet a May 1 deadline to withdraw troops from Afghanistan.
 But he said that if the deadline, which is laid out in an agreement between former President Donald Trump’s administration and the Taliban, is extended, it wouldn’t be by a “lot longer.”

-Austin was expected to meet with Ghani as well as the newly appointed defense chief Army Chief of Staff Gen. Yasin Zia, who was appointed acting defense minister this week.
-Washington is reviewing the agreement the Trump administration signed with the Taliban last year .
+Austin was expected to meet with Ghani and the newly appointed defense chief Army Chief of Staff Gen. Yasin Zia, who was appointed acting defense minister this week.
+Washington is reviewing the agreement the Trump administration signed with the Taliban last year.

-In a sharply worded letter to Ghani earlier this month U.S. Secretary of State Antony Blinken said its urgent to make peace in Afghanistan saying all options remain on the table.
+In a sharply worded letter to Ghani earlier this month, U.S. Secretary of State Antony Blinken said it is urgent to make peace in Afghanistan and all options remain on the table.
 He also warned that it is likely the Taliban would make swift territorial gains if U.S. and NATO troops withdrew.
-The United States spends $4 billion a year to sustain Afghanistan’s National Security Forces .
+United States spends $4 billion a year to sustain Afghanistan’s National Security Forces .

 The Taliban warned America against defying the May 1 deadline at a press conference in Moscow, the day after meeting with senior Afghan government negotiators and international observers to try to jumpstart a stalled peace process to end Afghanistan’s decades of war.

-Washington has also given both the Taliban and the Afghan government an eight-page peace proposal which both sides are reviewing.
+Washington has also given both the Taliban and the Afghan government an eight-page peace proposal, which both sides are reviewing.
 It calls for an interim so-called “peace government” which would shepherd Afghanistan toward constitutional reform and elections.

 Ghani has resisted an interim administration causing his critics to accuse him of clinging to power.
 He says elections alone would be acceptable to bring a change of government.

-Both the U.S. and Kabul have called for a reduction in violence leading to a cease fire.
-Taliban say a cease fire would be part of the peace negotiations however the insurgent movement have not attacked U.S. or NATO troops, since signing the agreement..
+Both the U.S. and Kabul have called for a reduction in violence leading to a cease-fire.
+The Taliban say a cease-fire would be part of the peace negotiations.
+However, the insurgent movement has not attacked U.S. or NATO troops since signing the agreement.

-However U.S. military commanders and NATO leaders have argued that the Taliban has not lived up to its part of the peace agreement, which includes a reduction in violence and a separation from al-Qaida and other terror groups.
+However, U.S. military commanders and NATO leaders have argued that the Taliban have not lived up to their part of the peace agreement, which includes a reduction in violence and a separation from al-Qaida and other terror groups.

 NATO Secretary-General Jens Stoltenberg said last month that the alliance “will only leave when the time is right” and when conditions have been met.

-“The main issue is that Taliban has to reduce violence, Taliban has to negotiate in good faith and Taliban has to stop supporting international terrorist groups like Al Qaeda,” Stoltenberg said.
+“The main issue is that Taliban has to reduce violence, Taliban has to negotiate in good faith and Taliban has to stop supporting international terrorist groups like Al Qaeda,” he said.

 Austin has said little on the record about the ongoing stalemate.
 After a virtual meeting of NATO defense ministers, Austin told reporters that “our presence in Afghanistan is conditions based, and Taliban has to meet their commitments.”